 Improv Comedy in America begins with Viola Spolin’s Theatre Games.

-From the Second City in the 1950s to Saturday Night Live today, it would be difficult to find an American actor now working who hasn’t been touched in some way by her influence.
-At the core of the work lies what Viola called,“the off-balance moment”, the moment of ‘not knowing’when thinking and planning fail you and spontaneity and creative intuition break through.
+From the Compass Players and Second City in the 1950s to Saturday Night Live today, it would be hard to find an American actor now working who hasn’t been touched in some way by Viola Spolin’s ground-breaking Theatre Games.
+At the core of the work lies what she called “the off-balance moment”, the moment of ‘not knowing’ when thinking and planning break down and spontaneity and creative intuition break through.

 Cost: $20 per class